 The lone new team to enter the top 25 this week was Stephen F. Austin.
 The Lumberjacks enter the top 25 at No. 23 after knocking off then No. 8 Southeastern Louisiana, 27-17, on Saturday.
 It was the second straight season that SFA knocked off a top-10 team, having recorded a 52-38 victory over No. 2 Montana State last season.

 Eleven different conferences represented among the 25 teams, the highest total this season.
 The Missouri Valley Football Conference once again led all conferences with seven teams in the top 25.
-The Colonial Athletic Association (CAA) put four teams in the top 25 while the Big Sky had three teams in the rankings.
+The Colonial Athletic Association (CAA) added four teams to the top 25 to rank second.
+The Big Sky and Southland conference each placed three teams in poll.

 The FCS Coaches Poll is based exclusively on a voting panel of head coaches in the FCS under the cooperation of the Collegiate Commissioners Association (CCA) and the American Football Coaches Association (AFCA) and is administered by the Southern Conference.

 |Team (No. 1 Votes)||Record||Points||Previous Rank||Team (No. 1 Votes)||Record||Points||Previous Rank||Team (No. 1 Votes)||Record||Points||Previous Rank|

 |1.
 North Dakota State (26)||8-0||650||1||11.
 Montana||5-3||354||6||21.
 Indiana State||5-3||162||16|

 |2.
 Coastal Carolina||8-0||617||3||12.
 Chattanooga||5-3||344||14||22.
 Northern Iowa||4-4||98||23|

 |4.
 New Hampshire||6-1||569||5||14.
 Richmond||6-2||324||17||24.
 Bryant||6-1||56||25|